-This 2024 Information Packet explains the qualification and application processes for the Radiographic Imaging (RAD) Program at Rhodes State College.
+This 2025 Information Packet explains the qualification and application processes for the Radiographic Imaging (RAD) Program at Rhodes State College.
 The standards of the profession are established by the American Registry of Radiologic Technologists and the American Society of Radiologic Technologists and are regulated by licensure in the state of Ohio.
 In order to provide a program that promotes student success, it is essential to admit students who meet rigorous curriculum requirements.

-Students who wish to be considered for admission into the RAD program must submit evidence of meeting all qualification requirements as outlined in this Information Packet by April 12, 2024.
-Depending on clinical availability, a maximum of 30 students will be accepted to begin RAD courses during Fall semester 2024.
-It is the student's responsibility to ensure that all qualifications have been met and verified by an academic advisor before he/she may receive an electronic application from the RAD Program Coordinator.
+To be considered for admission into the RAD program, students must provide evidence of meeting all qualification requirements outlined in this Information Packet by May 8, 2025.
+The RAD program will accept a maximum of 30 students, depending on clinical availability, and will begin courses in the Fall semester of 2025.
+Before registering for program courses, it is the responsibility of the student to ensure that all qualifications have been met and verified by their designated advisor.

-Rhodes State College advisors are available to help you determine if this is the right career path; become a Rhode State College student; answer questions about the qualification process; develop a plan to meet your educational goals; receive appropriate transfer credit; and assist with general education course registration.
-To start that process, contact the Radiographic Imaging Program Coordinator at 419-995-8257.
+Rhodes State College advisors are ready to assist you in assessing if this career path aligns with your goals, guiding you through the process of becoming a Rhodes State College student, addressing any inquiries about the qualification procedure, devising a plan to achieve your educational objectives, facilitating the transfer credit evaluation, and aiding in the registration for general education courses.
+To initiate this process, please contact the Radiographic Imaging Program Coordinator at 419-995-8257.